pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 TypeSpec only knows, and can only reason about, errors that are specified in a `@raises` decorator.
 If an error is specified in a `@handles` decorator but not in any `@raises` decorator of all the model properties that are part of that property or operation, the TypeSpec compiler will not be able to determine whether the error is actually used.

-To help developers make that determination, the TypeSpec compiler will issue a warning when this scenario occurs.
+To help developers make that determination, the TypeSpec compiler can issue a warning when this scenario occurs.
 If the developer determines that the error _is_ thrown outside of the context of TypeSpec, they can use the standard [`# suppress` directive][suppress-directive] to suppress the warning.

 This warning helps to avoid misleading consumers about an error type that may not actually occur.